“My Hair!” A Birthday Adventure

 Busting Gladiator Myths

-Before I researched my newest novel, Sword of the Gladiatrix, I got most of my ideas and impressions of gladiators from the media: Russell Crowe in Gladiator and (for those of us of a certain age) Kirk Douglas in Spartacus.
+Before I researched my novel, Sword of the Gladiatrix, I got most of my ideas and impressions of gladiators from the media: Russell Crowe in Gladiator and (for those of us of a certain age) Kirk Douglas in Spartacus.
 More recently Starz had a fantastic (in more ways than one) show that ran for three seasons titled Spartacus: War of the Damned.
 All of these shows perpetuate some gladiator myths that I hope to bust wide open in this post.
 They also got a couple of things right, which I’ll point out.

 Myth #1: